 7) Some technologies may be part of the solution.

-Some aspects of the new technology can act to offset the negative labour impacts with positive social and environmental impacts.
+Some aspects of the new technology and new mining equipment parts can act to offset the negative labour impacts with positive social and environmental impacts.
 There is, for example, the possibility that the data-connected mine of the future could give local communities access to real-time data on operations, tailings dam indicators and water quality, or give tax authorities better data on production levels.
 We may also see such things as more women working in remote operations centres; increased worker health and safety; lower greenhouse gas emissions; and shared infrastructure with the potential to foster economic development, such as the high-speed Internet and renewable electricity.

 What kinds of solutions do we see as possible?
 The answers will vary from place to place.
 As noted above, training and education may be part of the answer, as might shared infrastructure.
 Other possibilities include mining companies acting as facilitators of non-mining-related economic development; higher taxes, or different tax or ownership structures; and increased focus on local content policies such as mandates for local hiring, purchasing or processing.
 All of these possibilities have their strengths and weaknesses, many of which are discussed in depth in our GOXI dialogues.